-The total blood sampling volume for individual participants for PK assessment in this study is approximately 115 mL.
-The other blood sampling for safety or other assessments should be collected according to the [SoA](#), and the actual volume will depend on the clinical practice in the CRU.
-The total blood sampling volume for individual participants in this study will be described in the informed consent.
-The actual collection times and volumes of blood sampling may change.
+The total blood sampling volume for individual participants in this study is approximately 160 mL in Part 1 and approximately 120 mL in Part 2.
+The actual collection times of blood sampling may change.
 Additional blood samples may be taken for safety assessments at times specified by Pfizer, provided the total volume taken during the study does not exceed 550 mL during any period of 56 consecutive days.

-To prepare for study participation, participants will be instructed on the information in the Lifestyle Considerations and Concomitant Therapy sections of the protocol.
+To prepare for study participation, participants will be instructed on the information in the [Lifestyle Considerations](#) and [Concomitant Therapy](#) sections of the protocol.